Home » Do Parrots Get Depressed? (Signs of Sad + Unhappy Pet Birds)

 • Inappetence.

 This is why it’s recommended that parrots live in pairs or small groups.
-If this isn’t possible, provide mental stimulation by playing with the bird outside its cage and offer affection.
+If this isn’t possible, provide mental stimulation by playing together and offering affection.

 Bereavement

 Many parrots are monogamous and stay together for the entire breeding season or until one dies.
-Parrots rarely part company unless their current partner is infertile and unable to have offspring.
+Parrots rarely part company unless their current partner is infertile.

-Parrots mourn the loss of loved ones in a similar way to humans.
+Parrots mourn the loss of loved ones similarly to humans.
 A study by Scientific American found that bonded budgerigars call to one another using unique and distinctive sounds.

 Even after being separated for 70 days, they still recognized each other, suggesting that parrots distinguish their bonded mates from other flock members.